Dynamical symmetries of the anisotropic oscillator: Introduction

-The question of finding the first integrals of the anisotropic oscillator was investigated several years ago in \cite{ANISO}, where it was reported that the anisotropic oscillator possesses the same number of symmetries, but holding on rather restricted regions in the phase space.
+The question of finding the first integrals of the anisotropic oscillator was investigated several years ago in \cite{ANISO}, where it was reported that the (commensurate) anisotropic oscillator possesses the same number of symmetries as the isotropic oscillator, but holding on rather restricted regions in the phase space.
 In this paper, we report further progress by introducing novel canonical transformations which map the anisotropic oscillator to the corresponding isotropic one.
-If such a canonical transformation can be found, then the dynamical symmetries of the transformed anisotropic oscillator could be related to the \(SU(n)\) group.
+If such a canonical transformation can be found, then the dynamical symmetries of the transformed anisotropic oscillator could be related to the $SU(n)$ group.
 Further, by inverting the transformations, one can determine the conserved quantities of the anisotropic oscillator, from the knowledge of those of its isotropic counterpart.
-In this way, the anisotropic oscillator can be seen to possess a hidden \(SU(n)\) symmetry that can be uncovered by a sequence of canonical transformations, which we would systematically describe in the following subsection.
-Since Poisson bracket relations are preserved under canonical transformations, the first integrals, even when expressed in the original set of oscillator variables also admit the same \(su(n)\) Lie algebra, putting the anisotropic oscillator on a similar footing as the isotropic oscillator.
-As a matter of fact, the isotropic oscillator appears only as a special case of the anisotropic oscillator by fixing \(\omega_1 = \omega_2 = \cdots = \omega_n\).
+In this way, the anisotropic oscillator can be seen to possess a hidden $SU(n)$ symmetry that can be uncovered by a sequence of canonical transformations, which we will systematically describe in the following section.
+Since Poisson bracket relations are preserved under canonical transformations, the first integrals, even when expressed in the original set of oscillator variables also admit the same $su(n)$ Lie algebra, putting the anisotropic oscillator on a similar footing as the isotropic oscillator.
+The isotropic oscillator appears only as a special case of the anisotropic oscillator by fixing $\omega_1 = \omega_2 = \cdots = \omega_n$.